AvtsVivek/ParallelPro/src/tasks/306625-CancelingContinuationsEx/ReadMe.md

 - The final Task, named continuation, shows a selective continuation that will run properly when the antecedent is cancelled.

 - What is the TaskScheduler.Current sitting over there?
 Its needed by the overload.
 If you dont have it, then its a coompilation error.

+- Call the Token.ThrowIfCancellationRequested() method to check for cancellation, and throw an instance of OperationCanceledException in a single code statement
+-